Stunning Gulf Coast Villa:

 We are glad to see there are no other boats docked on Cayo so we should have the beach on the gulf side to ourselves at least for a bit.
 Once we have docked we decide breakfast is next on the agenda, all this sea air makes for a good appetite.
 As we gently rock eating our fruit and muffins a visitor appears.
 It is the park ranger and he chats about Cayo Costo and explains how often the tram or golf cart goes across to the beach side.
 There is a small charge for this service and it takes about 15 minutes.
 Travelling through the natural vegetation, we pass wooden huts where if brave enough you can stay and live in isolation for awhile.
 There is no electricity, the basic washing facilities are communal and cooking is on a charcoal grill; my fear of certain insects and snakes would prevent me from experiencing this most basic but natural beauty and the thought of my lovely air conditioned villa with all mod cons beckons from the mainland.

-and soon Bob heads away for his solitary walk whilst I wander amongst the shallows searching for shells and sharks teeth.
+The beach as we hoped is deserted and soon Bob heads away for his solitary walk whilst I wander amongst the shallows searching for shells and sharks teeth.

 It is silent apart from the surf gently breaking on the sand and I savour this feeling of intense inner peace as I circle and see no buildings, people or anything apart from the natural landscape and sand between my toes.
 Bliss.